-A permit shall be required for any curtain drain proposed for use within 100 feet of a leaching device.dispersal system.
-Curtain drains located down gradient from a leachfield must be at least 2550 feet from the leachfield.
-If an impermeable layer is present or soils percolate faster than one minute per inch, curtain drains must be located at least 59100 feet away.
-Curtain drains located up gradient of a leachfield must be installed with the bottom of the drain higher in elevation than the top of the leachfield, or must be located at least 25 feet away.
-Curtain drains shall not be installed in locations which would preclude the use of an area necessary for installation of a replacement sewage disposal systemOWTS, which meets the standards of this code on the same parcel or any adjacent parcel.
+A permit shall be required for any curtain drain proposed for use within 100 feet of a leaching dispersal system.
+Curtain drains located down gradient from a leachfield must be at least 50 feet from the leachfield.
+If an impermeable layer is present or soils percolate faster than one minute per inch, curtain drains must be located at least 100 feet away.
+Curtain drains located up gradient of a leachfield must be installed with the bottom of the drain higher in elevation than the top of the leachfield or must be located at least 25 feet away.
+Curtain drains shall not be installed in locations which would preclude the use of an area necessary for installation of a replacement OWTS, which meets the standards of this code on the same parcel or any adjacent parcel.

-Appendix A: Santa Cruz County Local Area Mgt Plan Public Comment Draft 6/7/21 Santa Cruz County Code Chapter 7.38, Sewage Disposal
+Appendix A: Santa Cruz County Local Area Mgt Plan Santa Cruz County Code Chapter 7.38, Sewage Disposal Proposed Changes 11/12/20 Draft